 While the full study has yet to be released, the initial findings were troubling.
 On the whole, applicants with black-or African-American sounding names received fewer callbacks compared to those with white-sounding names.
 The numbers demonstrated that white applicants experienced a 9% increase in responses when compared to similar resumes.

-One surprising aspect of the study is that the bias of the hiring process varied widely from company to company.
+One surprising aspect of the study is that the unconscious bias of the hiring process varied widely from company to company.
 In 20% of the companies, the gap between responses grew to nearly 19%.
 The takeaway from these variations is that the majority of systemic discrimination is happening at a smaller number of companies.

 The Cost of Discrimination